Modeling and Performance Analysis for Movable Antenna Enabled Wireless Communications: Introduction

 The rest of this paper is organized as follows.
-Section II introduces the signal model and the field-response based channel model for the MA-enabled communication system, where the relationship between the developed new model for MAs and the conventional channel models for FPAs is also presented.
+Section II introduces the signal model and the field-response based channel model for the MA-enabled communication system.
 In Section III, we show the main analytical results for MA under both deterministic and stochastic channels.
 Simulation results are provided in Section IV and this paper is concluded in Section V.